 Fox Chapel Golf Club – 5th – 342 yards

 Another great short Cape hole is at Oakmont’s neighbor, Seth Raynor’s Fox Chapel Golf Club.
-The fifth hole calls for a right to left shot off the tee.
+The 5th hole at FCGC calls for a right to left shot off the tee.
 A player would be wise to challenge the water in order to not leave a long shot to a well guarded green.
-The marsh protects the left side of this elevated green and deep bunkers everywhere else, requiring players to hit a good wedge or pay the price.
+The marsh protects the left side of this elevated putting surface and deep bunkers guard the rest.

 The tee shot on Fox Chapel's 5th, over the diagonal hazard